-ENGINEERING IMPACTS ALTERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintanace / Maintainability PA4 Bridge replacement off of the existing alignment, add signals bridge) are provided.
-Vertical clearance increased to at least the minimum 16.5' and profile design speed increased to 55 mph.
-Roadway realigned to east, parallel to original bridge footprint to facilitate need to be reconstructed.
+ENGINEERING IMPACTS ALTI ERNATIVES and OPTIONS Roadway Design Factors Drainage Considerations Traffic Operations in 2040 Safety Constructability / Maintenance of Traffic Utility Considerations Maintainability PA4 Bridge replacement off of the existing alignment, add signals increased to 55 mph.
+Roadway realigned to east, pavement drainage will need to be reconstructed.
+One 24" culvert under I-10 is impacted and will need to be replaced.
 Phoenix, this interchange is likely to see higher movements in the north-to-west and east-to-south movements.
 The additonal width on the bridge allows for increased storage for left turns from Pinal Ave to adjacent to outside edge of mainline shoulder and within the clear zone.
 Bicycles are accomodated in the Pinal Ave shoulders; pedestrians are barrier-separated from roadway traffic.
 Shoulder widening CMF 0.64 from CPS.
-Construct turn lanes CMF 0.81 from CPS; Traffic signal installation CMF 0.95 from CPS (and could go as low as 0.4 if roundabouts used instead of signals); Replace bridge CMF 0.95 from CPS. be impacted - risk is medium Upgraded interchange pavement and a new bridge reducing near-term maintenance, however, two new signalized intersections will increase maintenance.
+Construct turn lanes CMF 0.81 from CPS; Traffic signal installation CMF 0.95 from CPS (and could go as low as 0.4 if roundabouts used instead of signals); Replace bridge CMF 0.95 from CPS. final tie-ins on both sides.
+Some short term I-10 closures will be necessary for old bridge removal, and for setting forms, setting girders, and for deck be impacted - risk is medium to low.
+A minor outage could be ≥ ≥ Upgraded interchange pavement and a new bridge reducing near-term maintenance, however, two new signalized intersections will increase maintenance.